-A small group of 3 Algerian friends (age 24, 25, 26) started their journey from Sarajevo where they spent a couple of days resting in a friendly hostel after the first failed attempt to cross Croatian border.
+A small group of 3 Algerian friends (age 24, 25, 26) started their journey from Sarajevo, where they spent a couple of days resting in a friendly hostel after their first failed attempt to cross Croatian border.
 During the time in hostel they managed to regain focus so they made a new plan for the crossing and decided to go to Banja Luka by a bus on June 23.
 After they arrived to Banja Luka they waited until the nightfall, payed for taxi and arrived in Gradiška around 1:00AM.

 From there they continued their journey on foot, covered by the night.
 The group was aware that river Sava is too dangerous to swim across so they searched for a boat along the coast.

 After some time the group managed to find a small port with a few boats.
 At first they felt defeated as almost every boat was chained, but they eventually found an unchained boat.
 They rowed across the river and managed to get across the border around 3:00AM.

 After they crossed the border they walked in the forest for about 20 kilometers and at 6:30AM they decided to take a break and change clothes.
 They threw away all their extra clothing and equipment in attempt to keep low profile and not to attract too much attention from the local population as their plan involved riding the train.
 Since they walked in the forest near the river they suffered injuries from mosquito bites.

 After a short break, the group went to Draganići and bought three tickets for the train to Zagreb for 77 Kuna, approximately around 17 euros per ticket.
 The train arrived at 9:00AM and the group entered the train.
 Since only one of the group members spoke English, the conductor was suspicious and the respondent believed that the conductor was the one that contacted the police.
 They fell asleep soon after the conductor left.